Concrete Coatings in Greeley:

 Areas with obstacles like doorways, built-ins, or stairs can be more expensive because it takes longer and is more complicated to pour the concrete.

 Adding multiple colors or textures of concrete coating can also increase the price because it takes longer to install, which raises the labor cost.

-For exact costs estimates for concrete coatings in Cheyenne, WY or the surrounding areas, contact Con-tek today.
+For exact costs estimates for concrete coatings in Greeley, CO or the surrounding areas, contact Con-tek today.